futureversecom/sdk-unreal-sylo/README.md

 ### 1. Add the SDK to your project

-Add the `UnrealSyloPlugin` to your project's plugins folder and enable it in the **Plugin Manager**.
+Add the `UnrealSyloPlugin` to your project's plugins folder and enable it in the **Plugins** tab in unreal.

 ### 2. Access Sylo Subsystem